 The remaining 20 per cent of their time will be dedicated to developing the Jack Layton Fellowship project.
 Building on the work done last year, Fellows will identify a project for this year as a team, focusing on a priority area for which Mr. Layton was a champion, including youth engagement, the role of municipalities, affordable housing or public transit.
 Upon completion of the term, Fellows will be given the opportunity to have their work presented to municipal leaders from across the country.

 - Policy and Public Affairs Fellow

-The PPA Fellow position, reporting to the Manager of Operations, will support PPA’s operations, communications, outreach and policy work by providing research and analysis on current municipal policy issues, as well as contributing to social media strategy and outreach projects.
+The Policy and Public Affairs (PPA) Fellow position, will support the department’s policy, outreach, communications and operations work by providing research and analysis on current municipal policy issues, as well as contributing to social media strategy and outreach and engagement projects.
 The fellow will also contribute to the collective Jack Layton Fellowship Project.
 The position is designed for a summer term graduate student, co-op or Fellowship placements, or recent graduates.

 - Sustainability Working Group Fellow

 Working closely with FCM’s Sustainability Working Group (SWG), the summer intern will support the implementation of the organization’s Sustainability Charter, which outlines seven key performance areas that need to be addressed in order for FCM to significantly reduce its greenhouse gas emissions: transportation, procurement, energy use in buildings, waste management, events/meetings, water conservation and staff engagement.

 The Impact Research and Performance (IRP) unit of the Green Municipal Fund (GMF) is seeking a summer intern to help determine the environmental benefits of GMF projects and begin to develop and implement an online project database to track the environmental performance of funded projects.
 You will have a unique opportunity to put your strategic and technical skills to work for the good of municipalities all across Canada.

 - Low Carbon Cities Canada Fellow